Homestead blogging is extremely beneficial and we all should be doing it for these few reasons.

 When I wrote my first homestead blog post it was with the intention to share with family and close friends.
 I always thought I would get a little more serious “once we had more going on”.
-If you’re actively homesteading you might laugh at that sentence as I do.
 There’s always something going on when it comes to the homesteading lifestyle.
 It’s been exactly 829 days since we moved onto the homestead.
 That’s 2 years, 3 months, 1 week, and 4 days.
 I can’t decide if I feel that it’s been longer or shorter than that.

 As I mentioned in my previous post “How I Started Homestead Blogging“, I had a hard time finding bloggers in my area.
 This challenge is what initially started my homestead blogging (and some major support from my mother-in-law).
 Since I started I’ve realized that it was just silly that I waited so long to start.